eleda77/eleda77.github.io/docs/vocab_list.md

 **sheel** - to shell; to take off the husk or outer covering of (alternate spelling of 'shell')

 **shekel** - a silver coin and unit of weight used in ancient Israel and the Middle East; money, wealth

+**shirr** - bake (an egg without its shell); gather (an area of fabric or part of a garment) by means of drawn or elasticized threads in parallel rows

 **shirty** - angry; irritated